 Learn to Prevent Relapse

 The final step in addiction recovery is developing a plan to avoid and resist relapse.
-As many as half of all people who complete addiction treatment eventually relapse, so this is a serious risk.
-Fortunately, with the right preparation and custom coping mechanisms, you can effectively fight back against relapse and cravings.
+Unfortunately, as many as half of all people who complete addiction treatment eventually relapse, so this is a serious risk.
+Fortunately, you can effectively fight back against relapse and cravings with the right preparation and custom coping mechanisms.

 Begin Your Recovery Journey with These Steps to Recovery

 These five steps to recovery summarize how you can overcome addiction.
 At Crestview Recovery in Portland, Oregon, you can work through these steps and find the recovery you deserve.
-Call 866-580-4160 and say goodbye to drug and alcohol addiction for good.
+Call 866.262.0531 and begin living a life you can be proud of.